Ulyssesllc/switch_transformer/README.md

-g# Switch Transformer Text Classifier
+# Switch Transformer Text Classifier

 Bring the routing magic of Switch Transformers to lightweight text classification experiments.
 This repo implements a compact Mixture-of-Experts transformer encoder that you can train on synthetic data or popular HuggingFace corpora, then run fast inference to inspect predictions.